 I say drag it butt first fly section down so you do not have to spin it, flip it or anything before throwing it.
 When you make it to the building put the butt as close to the building as possible, halyard up so it is ready for a flat raise.
-Next up is the “squat at the tip and tell yourself this IS going to happen” step.
+Next up is to squat at the tip, drive the butt into the building to hold it and now tell yourself this IS going to happen.
 Once you decide to go its commitment time, keep the momentum, don’t stop.
 Your goal should be to slam it into the building as hard as possible, and then to hold it there.
-You can attempt to adjust the ladder now while it is at a 90degree angle, although I don’t recommend it.
-Pull the butt out to stabilize it before you adjust the height as you raise it let the tip slide up the building the siding is usually not a big deal to slide a ladder up.
-Then do whatever you need to do; roll it, bounce it smash windows etc….
+You can attempt to adjust the ladder now while it is at a 90-degree angle, although I don’t recommend it.
+Pull the butt out to stabilize it before you adjust the height as you raise it; let the tip slide up the building the siding is usually not a big deal to slide a ladder up.
+Then do whatever you need to do; roll it, bounce it smash windows etc.

 A second option is to drag it over fly up.
 Everything else is the same.
 Then once you pop it up hold the ladder steady with your hip and extend it.